Pixeluted/KrampUI/README.md

 ### How to fix it injecting but not executing scripts?
 It's probably a issue with Ro-Exec.
 It's advised to wait until you load into game before injecting.

+### What is the randomized executable stored in %appdata%/KrampUI?
+That's the loader you've selected.
+You may delete it or replace it, but it's advised to use the Settings menu instead.

 ## Found a bug?
 Feel free to let us know, contact one of our team members: